 - Evaluate the medication use system for potential sources of error

 - Develop a professional and ethical approach to daily activities

 Our program is tailored to meet the residents' needs and interests through a curriculum that combines core rotations with elective opportunities.
 Residents are given opportunities to present in-services and publish articles in a variety of publications.

-Residents also provide a service to the Department by acting as the “manager on duty” for alternate weekends and holidays, in addition to performing a variety of other functions.
+Residents also provide a service to the Department by staffing one evening shift per week and acting as the weekend and holiday “manager on duty.”
 This offers an excellent opportunity to develop the administrative and clinical management skills that are necessary for a successful career in hospital practice.